Flaherty gem, DeJong fluke hit lift Cards over Giants 1-0

+ST. LOUIS (AP) — St. Louis manager Mike Shildt tried to find the right words to describe Jack Flaherty’s one-hit effort over eight innings.

+“He was stellar.
+He was impressive,” Shildt said.
+“You can throw a lot of superlatives out there about his performance.”

-ST. LOUIS (AP) — Jack Flaherty pitched one-hit ball over eight innings, Marcell Ozuna homered and the St. Louis Cardinals — with a fluky foul ball-turned-base hit — beat the San Francisco Giants 1-0 Tuesday night.
+Flaherty dazzled in another dominant performance, Marcell Ozuna homered and the Cardinals — with a fluky foul ball-turned-base hit — beat the San Francisco Giants 1-0 Tuesday night.

-Flaherty (9-7) carried a no-hitter into the sixth inning and dominated with eight strikeouts and a walk.
+Flaherty (9-7) carried a no-hitter into the sixth inning and cruised with eight strikeouts and a walk.
 The 23-year-old right-hander threw a career-high 113 pitches, 84 for strikes, and lowered his ERA to 0.90 over his past 11 starts dating to July 7.

+“I was in rhythm with Yadi (Molina) all day,” Flaherty said.
+“I had three pitches for strikes.
+I’ve been preaching execution.”

 Mike Yastrzemski had San Francisco’s only two hits, the first a soft line drive with two outs in the sixth, and the second a single off closer Carlos Martinez in the ninth.